-WRDCC requires all staff to report immediately any knowledge or suspicion of any incident of sexual abuse or sexual harassment.
+WMCC requires all staff to report immediately any knowledge or suspicion of any incident of sexual abuse or sexual harassment.
 This is also in their policy.

 Staff members interviewed reported they have a duty to report.
-They also reported they could be fired and charged with a crime if they do not report knowledge of sexual abuse and sexual harassment.
+They also reported are just as liable for failing to report sexual abuse and sexual harassment as they would be for failing to report any crime.